Resources

 It also means that Google can quickly give you products you might want based on what you’ve searched for previously, making everyone’s lives just that little bit easier.

-And there you have it, with that boatload of information you should now have a firm grasp on the foundations of how a search engine works.
 There are, of course, many nuances you can learn about to bend your search engine of choice to your will, but for now, you know why Google displays its results the way it does.

 If you enjoyed this guide and want to know even more about SEO and organic content creation, then be sure to check out our other guides on the c3 blog, like our ones on how to do keyword research for SEO or what is content writing?